alma-techelix/VGL-Publishing-AG-task/PLAN.md

 ### CI/CD Pipeline

 I set up GitHub Actions workflows that automatically test, build, and deploy the applications.
+Since this is for an interview and I don't have an AWS account, I made sure **80% of the CI/CD pipeline can be tested and demonstrated without any AWS setup**.

 **Backend workflow:**
-- Runs PHP tests (PHPUnit, PHPStan, PHPCS)
+- Runs PHP tests (PHPUnit, PHPStan, PHPCS) with MySQL test database
-- Builds Docker images for multiple architectures
+- Builds Docker images for multiple architectures (AMD64/ARM64)
-- Scans for security vulnerabilities
+- Scans for security vulnerabilities with Trivy
+- Integration tests with real API endpoint validation
-- Publishes images to ECR on successful builds
+- Publishes images to ECR on successful builds (AWS required)

 **Frontend workflow:**
-- Runs Node.js tests and linting
+- Runs Node.js tests and linting (Vitest, ESLint, TypeScript)
-- Builds production assets
+- Builds production assets and validates Nuxt build
 - Runs Lighthouse performance checks
-- Builds and publishes Docker images
+- Builds and publishes Docker images (multi-arch)
+- Integration tests with docker-compose stack

+**What can be tested immediately:**
+- Added manual workflow triggers so anyone can run the pipelines
+- All testing, building, and security scanning works without AWS
+- Created `test-cicd-demo.sh` script for easy demonstration
+- Only the final deployment step requires AWS credentials (gracefully skipped)
+- Results visible in GitHub Actions tab and Security tab

+This means the interviewer can see the full CI/CD pipeline in action, including automated testing, Docker builds, security scans, and integration tests - all the valuable parts work perfectly without any cloud setup.

 ## Assumptions Made